In Part Four of the series, Dr Aaron Hartman explains in great detail the CIRS treatment protocol (Chronic Inflammatory

 When I saw at Steve at his one year follow up, the summer of 2018, everything had changed.
 He had recently gotten a job working as a medical sales representative and moved up north.
 By his admission, he was working 12-hour days and staying up late during the work week.
 His energy levels were intact, and he had started to gain back weight (he lost about 30 lbs. of muscle mass from his illness).
 His thinking was clear, and his memory had come back to him.
 His only remaining complaint was his new-found sensitivity to any water-damaged buildings.
-He could tell within 15 minutes of entering a building whether there was any mold.
+He could tell within 15 minutes of entering a building whether there was any mold toxicity.
 He would start to get a tremor, ache and feel dizzy.

 What steps had Steve taken to regain his health?
 How had the vigor he once had prior to his illness returned?
 What lessons from his case could others learn from?

 What I’d like to do in Part IV is walk you through how to treat CIRS, through the treatment pyramid known as the Shoemaker Protocol.
 For those who have CIRS and desire a more clinical based approach, a book called “Mold Illness Surviving and Thriving: A Recovery Manual for Patients & Families Impacted By CIRS” by Paula Vetter, Cindy Edwards and Laurie Rossi, can be helpful.
 Clinicians and those more technically oriented should read the Clinician Consensus Statement on CIRS and then the Consensus on Indoor Air Quality.
 So, let’s begin our walk through the Biotoxin Treatment Protocol here at Richmond Integrative & Functional Medicine in Richmond, Virginia.

 CIRS Treatment Pathway